 Beloit College provides a significant amount of need-based student financial aid.
 Many families qualify with over 95% of our students receiving some kind of institutional grant/scholarship assistance.
 We combine need-based College grants, merit-based scholarships, loans, work study, and state and federal funds into our financial aid packaging.
 These awards significantly reduce out-of-pocket costs to assist in making Beloit an affordable choice.

 Applying for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is the only document required by Beloit to evaluate federal, state, and institutional aid eligibility.
 When filing the FAFSA, be sure to list Beloit College (code #003835) as a recipient of the analysis.
-All students should use the 2017-18 FAFSA which will become available on October 1.
+To be considered for fall 2018 aid, all students should complete the 2018-19 FAFSA.
 The preferred financial aid decision is March 1, 2018.

 The deadline to receive your aid package with your admission decision corresponds to the decision plan deadline.

 |Admission Program||Application Deadline||Submit FAFSA By...||Receive Your Decision By...||Receive Your Financial Aid Package By...|

 |Early Decision I (binding)||November 1, 2017||November 1, 2017||December 1, 2017||December 1, 2017|

 |Early Decision II (binding)||January 15, 2018||January 15, 2018||February 15, 2018||February 15, 2018|

 |Early Action I||November 1, 2017||November 1, 2017||December 1, 2017||January 1, 2018|